 We do not need to introduce this tool.
 You can use Skype both to one-to-one demo calls or turn to the Skype Business and organize high-quality video conferences.

 A simple, intuitive tool which connects you with your prospect by a shared link or via installed software.
 It has a simple, easy to use interface.
-The quality of the audio is reliable, and the screen sharing is fine.
+The quality of the audio is reliable, and the screen sharing is just fine for demo calls.

 Product by Cisco, WebEx provides the same experience as other tools, but it also enables users to keep meeting-related content on their screens simultaneously, and to resize or move it around as desired.
 It is very professional but because of the expanded features, requires some training to get the most of its functionality.